 Despite all this, teachers will come out of it with a new set of values.
 They will demand they see their friends more often, they will give their partner more attention and will spend more time with their children.
 They soon realise that money isn’t everything and will say things like ‘My money is bad but I’m happier.’
 They will inspire other teachers to rethink their lifestyles.
 If you reach Stage 10, you will be more at one with yourself and understand what’s important to you.
 Life is too short.

 I hope you found this information useful.
-I look forward to seeing you all after Christmas.
+I look forward to seeing you all soon.
 We will be focusing on accelerated progress, marking codes, deep marks and 3D working walls.